What are the Types of Coffee Beans?

 This article will discuss the different types of coffee beans, what makes each coffee bean type special and how to choose the best coffee beans for your morning brew.

 Arabica coffee makes up most coffee grown at present, accounting for about 60% of commercial coffee production.
 It originated in Ethiopia, where it grows wild.
 However, people first cultivated it in Yemen, and it is from there that it takes its name.

-Arabica beans have sweeter and more complex flavors than Robusta coffee beans, which is why it currently dominates coffee markets, especially specialty coffee markets.
-Arabica coffee beans have a bright acidity, medium body, and multiple layers of flavor.
+Arabica coffee beans have sweeter and more complex flavours than Robusta coffee beans, which is why it currently dominates coffee markets, especially speciality coffee markets.
+Arabica coffee beans have a bright acidity, medium body, and multiple layers of flavour.
 They are well suited to be brewed pour-over style, which lets their subtleties shine more than espresso or immersion brewing.

 Coffea Arabica plants are easily influenced by their environment.
 They do best at higher elevations, with plenty of rain, well-draining soil, natural shade, and minimal temperature variations.
 In particular, they thrive in volcanic environments, which offer all of the above and mineral-rich soils.
 It can be challenging and resource-intensive to grow Arabica coffee beans in environments that don’t naturally meet those criteria.

 Of the four types of coffee beans, Arabica is the most fragile.
 It doesn’t grow well when conditions aren’t optimal, and it is prone to fungal diseases like Coffee Leaf Rust (CLR), Coffee Berry Disease (CBD), and Coffee Wilt Disease (CWD).
 These are particularly dangerous when Arabica plants are grown as a monoculture because an outbreak of disease can easily wipe out an entire crop.

 As of writing, the Arabica has around 44 varietals and cultivars according to World Coffee Research.
 Some of the more well-known ones include the following.